-On the one hand, having so much information readily available makes it really easy to do research about products you’re interested in, businesses you’re thinking about working with, and people that you need to know a little bit more about.
+On the one hand, having so much information readily available makes it incredibly easy to do research about people that you need to know a little bit more about, products you’re interested in, and businesses you’re thinking about working with.

 This is why online reputation management tactics and strategies are so important, especially if you’re dealing with some underhanded competitors that are just out to crush you with lies and slander.

 To help you get off on the right foot with reputation management, we’ve outlined two crucial facts you need to know:

 Reputation management is an ongoing process.

 New content is published every day so companies must be watchful.
 Though it would be nice to be able to effortlessly protect your reputation with one push of a button, nothing could be further from the truth.

 Online reputation management is all about taking the necessary steps to implement dozens of tactics and changes that help you control the narrative online.
 It is consistent efforts that will carry the day, and the best time to start a reputation management campaign is before it is needed.

 Reputation management is all about controlling, not erasing, content

 When people say that “once something hits the web it’s there forever” they really, really mean it.

 And it’s 100% true.